Speech production across situations and dialects:

 Preschool age

-In the second experiment, we test whether pre-school children have preferences for peers speaking their local over a regional dialect, and whether any such preference is modulated by the child’s own dialectal experience?
-Infants, older children and adults are known to favor native-accented over foreign-accented speakers: people prefer playing with, or trust more, a person who has a native accent than with someone who has a foreign accent.
 In this project we investigate whether similar preferences exist in children’s perception of regional accents of their language.
-Pre-school children from two regions, central Bohemia and Silesia, where distinct varieties of Czech are spoken, will be tested on their social peer preferences.
-Children will view photos of other kids and will hear utterances spoken in their own and in the other dialect.
-They will be asked to indicate which of two simultaneously presented kids they would like to play with.
-The project will show whether regional accent has similar effects as those previously reported for foreign accents, and if that effect is modulated by a child’s (multi-)dialectal exposure.
+Pre-school children from two regions, central Bohemia and Silesia, where distinct varieties of Czech are spoken, were tested on their social peer preferences.
+Children viewed photos of other kids and heard utterances spoken in their own and in the other dialect.
+They were asked to indicate which of two simultaneously presented kids they would like to play with.
+The project shows whether regional accent has similar effects as those previously reported for foreign accents, and if that effect is modulated by a child’s (multi-)dialectal exposure.